MyPortugalHoliday.com

 The Algarve in September

-September is a great time to visit the Algarve, and is perfect for so many different tourist types.
+September is a great time to visit the Algarve and is perfect for many different types of tourists.

-The weather is warm enough to lounge about on the beaches, if all you want is a relaxing holiday.
+The weather is warm enough to lounge on the beaches if all you want is a relaxing holiday.
 All of the resort towns are fully open, so you are spoilt for choice of where to stay.
-There are the larger and livelier resort towns such as Albufeira, Praia da Rocha or Vilamoura or the smaller and more personable beach towns such as Carvoeiro, Olhos de Água or Alvor.
+There are the larger and livelier resort towns such as Albufeira, Praia da Rocha, or Vilamoura, or the smaller and more personable beach towns such as Carvoeiro, Olhos de Água, or Alvor.

 Albufeira beach